-A REIT resident outside Ireland and investing in Irish property will be taxable under normal Irish rules as a non-resident landlord.
+A REIT resident outside Ireland and investing in Irish property will be chargeable to corporation tax of 25% on Irish rental profits.

 Tenants will be obliged to pay the non-resident landlord rent net of income tax of 20%.
-The income tax should be paid by the tenant to the Revenue Commissioners.
+The withholding tax should be paid by the tenant to the Revenue Commissioners.
 Alternatively, the non-resident landlord may appoint a local agent.
 In this case, the tenant will pay the rent gross, but the agent will be assessed to Irish tax on the rental income.

-Gains on the disposal of Irish property will be subject to Irish Capital Gains Tax at 33%.
+Gains on the disposal of Irish property will be subject to Irish corporation tax at an effective rate of 33%.
 However, where a property was acquired in the period from December 7, 2011, to December 31, 2014, and continues in the ownership of the person who acquired that property for a period of at least four years from the date it was acquired, then any uplift in the value of the property during that four-year period will be exempt from Capital Gains Tax.
 This exemption can be extended to seven years where a relevant property is held for seven years from the date of acquisition.
 The tapering relief applies to properties held for longer than seven years.
 This provision has not been extended beyond December 31, 2014.